Deep-MI/fsqc/README.md

 your choice:

 `pip3 install --user --src /my/preferred/location --editable git+https://github.com/reuter-lab/qatools-python.git@freesurfer-module#egg=qatoolspython`

-The (optional) shape analysis module of this software depends on the `brainprintpython` package, which can be installed as follows:

-`pip3 install --user git+https://github.com/reuter-lab/BrainPrint-python.git@freesurfer-module#egg=brainprintpython`

 Note: Use `import qatoolspython` to import the package within a python environment.